Namibia Photo Discovery Tour – Overland.

 Windhoek 1 night – single occupancy lodge

-Upgrade made be available
+Upgrade may be available

 to 8 nights lodge rooms ( 5 nights single occupancy / 3 twin share) and 4 nights safari camp – supplements applies and subject availability.